Healthcare Training Institute - Quality Education since 1979

 Ellen stated, "There were days I just couldn’t see the point in living if I couldn’t trust anyone to love me.
 I wasn’t enough for Paul, I was a failure!
 Some days when I got home, I’d leave the car running and try to work up the courage to kill myself."
 I explained to Ellen that it was understandable for her to experience thoughts of suicide after the emotional devastation of Paul’s affair.

 Think of a client you are currently treating.
-As I reread the five emotional losses, assess which losses are the strongest in that client, and whether playing this section during your next session might act as a springboard for added insights.
+Rreread the five emotional losses and assess which losses are the strongest in that client, and whether playing this section during your next session might act as a springboard for added insights.

 In this section, we discussed the five emotional losses the hurt partner may experience.
 These are the loss of the sense of specialness, the loss of self-respect, the loss of the feeling of control, the loss of a sense of order, and the loss of a sense of purpose.